-The format of your BlueConic script differs slightly depending on whether you use custom first-party BlueConic hostname (for example, r5687.taylor-store.com) or the hostname provided by BlueConic's CDN server (for example, taylor-store.blueconic.net).
+The format of your BlueConic script differs slightly depending on whether you use custom first-party BlueConic hostname (for example, r5687.taylor-store.com) or the hostname provided by the BlueConic CDN server (for example, taylor-store.blueconic.net).

 Sites using first-party BlueConic hostnames

-If your site uses a custom first-party BlueConic hostname, place the following line of code as high as possible after the <head> tag on every page of your channel(s), as described in the email from BlueConic:
+If your site uses a custom first-party BlueConic hostname, place the following line of code as high as possible inside the <head> section on every page of your channel(s), as described in the email from BlueConic:

 Sites using blueconic.net for the CDN

 If your site uses standard hostnames, place the following line of code as high as possible after the <head> tag of your pages:

 The [yourscriptname] in the code above should be the hostname of your BlueConic server.